-"In this discussion we speak only of the real economy of material goods.
+"That tells it like it is, Carlos," says Dr. Economicus.
+Then he sums up the discourse so far.
+"To this point we've spoken only of the real economy of material goods.
 It's obvious that the zero sum equation of Conservation of Matter and Energy rules all of material reality.
 Perpetual motion or ex nihilo production are not possible in the physical realm.
 And that realm includes the real economy."